SJLI 2.0 Winter 2019:

 Phillips Academy Andover

-SJLI provides two days of subject-specific workshops to explore highly integrated themes of oppression for deep analysis and skill-building.
+The SJLI retreat explores highly integrated themes of student activism and social justice for deep analysis and skill-building.
 Each section involves activities and debriefs designed for whole-group, team, individual, affinity, school, and cross-school groupings.
 All activities are experiential (no lectures!) and tailored to expose injustices that are stereotypical, unique, stark, and subtle.
 Young people will be challenged to look at their communities with a critical lens, affirm participants’ experiences, explore new visions for justice and freedom, cultivate an expanded regional community, and create tangible action-plans to make social justice a reality in their schools.
 We include time for participants to rest and rejuvenate, develop a larger network of engaged friends, and cultivate the energy to begin or continue their journeys as young leaders at school, at home and in the world.

 Our Curriculum Framework: